Laulajatar/my-oblivion-mods/README.md

 Mania/Dementia weather isn't clearly divided anymore, chances for the corresponding weathers are higher in the right region, but all weathers can happen everywhere.
 Nights are roughly 50% darker.

+## Traveler's Tent

+This mod has been released on the nexus.
+This version is adding some further development/fixes without proper time for testing.
+Currently:
+- Replaces Moveto command on tent interaction with a real door.
+- Fixes the local map showing dummy interiors I used for decorating.
+- Added the scripted spell failsafe from this [article](https://www.nexusmods.com/oblivion/articles/44458/) to the mark companion spell.